Skip to main content

 3. Install the OS from your own image

 The qemu-iso script is used to install an OS from your own image.
-The script uploads the iso image to the server, starts the VNC server, and initiates the OS installation process.
+The script uploads the ISO image to the server, starts the VNC server, and initiates the OS installation process.

 2. Open CLI.
 On a local computer running Windows, use PowerShell.